 President of IBEI, Institut Barcelona d’Estudis Internacionals.
 He is also Vice-President de Telefónica Chile and Councillor of Telecomunicaciones de São Paulo S/A –TELESP.
 Previously, he was President of CIDOB (2000-2012) and Chairman of the Board of Trustees of the Museu Nacional d’Art de Catalunya.
 He also served as Vice-President of the Spanish Government, Minister of Defence and Mayor of Barcelona.
 He holds a B.A. in Economics from the University of Barcelona and a Ph.D. in Economics from Universitat Autònoma de Barcelona (UAB).

-Former Member of the Israeli Knesset (Member for 30 years).
-Born in Morocco, he emigrated to Israel in 1957 and served in a number of high-level cabinet positions, including Minister of the Interior, Minister of Housing and Construction, Minister of Finance, Minister of Justice, Minister of Intelligence Affairs and the Committee of Atomic Energy, Minister of Transportation and Minister of Education, Culture and Sports.
+Member of the Israeli Knesset for the Hatnua Party.
+Born in Morocco, he emigrated to Israel in 1957 and served in a number of high-level cabinet positions, including Minister of the Interior, Minister of Housing and Construction, Minister of Finance, Minister of Justice, Minister of Transportation and Minister of Education, Culture and Sports.
 He was first elected to the Knesset in 1981 and served as Mayor of the City of Yavne.
 He holds a BA and a MA from Bar-Ilan University.
-He is Head of leadership & public management in the MBA program at Ruppin Academic Center.

 President of the National Science and Art Foundation.
 Former President of the Romanian Academy (1998-2006).
 Professor of modern literature at the University of Bucharest.
 Between 1970 and 1973 he was professor at Sorbonne University, Paris.
 He published about 30 books on the Romanian and European literature among which Ficţiunea jurnalului intim I-III (The fiction of the intim diary I-III), Genurile biograficuluiI-II (Biographical genre I-II), Tânărul Eugen Ionescu (The young Eugène Ionescu), Mircea Eliade un spirit al amplitudinii (Mircea Eliade A spirit of Amplitude), Întoarcerea autorului (sau Contre, Sainte-Proust).
 He holds a PhD in Philological Sciences.